-- 1. Illness, including if a student is dismissed by designated district staff during school hours for healthrelated reasons. - 2.
+- 1. Illness, including if a student is dismissed by designated district staff during school hours for health-related reasons. - 2.
 Obtaining professional health care or therapy service rendered by a licensed practitioner of the healing arts in any state, commonwealth or territory. - 3.
 Quarantine. - 4.
 Family emergency. - 5.
 Recovery from accident. - 6.
 Required court attendance. - 7.
 Death in the family. - 8.
 Participation in a project sponsored by a statewide or countywide 4-H, FFA or combined 4-H and FFA group, upon prior written request. - 9.
 Observance of a religious holiday observed by a bona fide religious group, upon prior written parental/ guardian request. - 10.
 Non-school-sponsored educational tours or trips, if the following conditions are met: - a.
 The parent/guardian submits a written request for excusal prior to the absence. - b.
-The student's participation has been approved by the Superintendent or designee. - c.
-The adult directing and supervising the tour or trip is acceptable to the parents/guardians and the Superintendent. - 11.
-College or postsecondary institution visit, with prior approval.
+The student's participation has been approved by the Superintendent or designee.